 There are several aspects to account for before buying a crossbow.
 Because it is a lethal weapon, the most important thing is safety.
-In this regard, the auto safety engage and the anti dry fire device constitute critical features.
+In this regard, the auto safety engagement and the anti-dry fire device constitute critical features.
 Remember that if you dry fire your crossbow, meaning you shoot without an arrow loaded, then there’s a chance the limbs and stings can crack, potentially causing injuries to your face and arms.

 Here are some other aspects to consider in addition to safety features: